idan/sintergrid/README.md

 Honestly, read the source.
 There's really not much there.

-Some stuff I liked and cherry-picked:
+Some stuff I liked and wrote or cherry-picked:

 * Sass functions for computing column widths for when you need to add padding or a border to some element, as well as a specialized variant for input fields.
 * A background grid mixin, which utilizes Compass's [built-in CSS3 grid generator](http://compass-style.org/reference/compass/layout/grid_background/): `sinter-grid-background($columns)`.